Carick of Hunter Moon

 As for the writer.
 It is best to remember that whatever the reviewer says, they are taking the time to review, and they did take the time to read the story which should be appreciated.
 Do not take offense to criticism, because most of the time, it is kindly meant and often the criticism is helpful in developing you as a writer.
 (A)

 Back to me

-Fishing for reviews I dislike this, ex-specially I not going to write any more of this story not unless I get X reviews, grow up.
+Now something I dislike is review fishing and particularly writters who say I not going to write/post any more of my story unless I get X reviews.

 Place to find a good read for free